emporous/examples/README.md

 # examples

-This repo contains examples of uor-use cases and demos.
+This repo contains examples of Emporous use cases and demos.

 ## Structure
 Each use-case is represented by a directory under repo root and should contain the structure of the  `./use-case-directory-TEMPLATE/` example below.
 Not all items must be present in all example use-cases.